codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/ci-examples/cpp-cmake.md

 title: "Compile and test a C++ application"
 description: "Using Codefresh pipelines"
 group: example-catalog
-sub_group: cc
+sub_group: ci-examples
 toc: true
 ---

 Codefresh can work with any C/C++ application very easily as both `gcc` and `g++` are already offered in Dockerhub.
-There is also another example available with [C and make]({{site.baseurl}}/docs/learn-by-example/cc/c-make).
+There is also another example available with [C and make]({{site.baseurl}}/docs/example-catalog/ci-examples/c-make).

 ## The example C++ project

-You can see the example project at [https://github.com/codefresh-contrib/cpp-sample-app](https://github.com/codefresh-contrib/cpp-sample-app).
+You can see the example project at [https://github.com/codefresh-contrib/cpp-sample-app](https://github.com/codefresh-contrib/cpp-sample-app){:target="\_blank"}.
 The repository contains a C++ starter project with a `CMakeLists.txt` file:

 * `cmake .` creates the makefiles.
 * `make test` runs unit tests
 * `make` compiles the code

-The project is also using the [boost testing libraries](https://www.boost.org/).
+The project is also using the [boost testing libraries](https://www.boost.org/){:target="\_blank"}.

 ## Cmake, g++ and Docker

-Creating a CI/CD pipeline for C is very easy, because Codefresh can run any [gcc image](https://hub.docker.com/_/gcc/) that you wish.
+Creating a CI/CD pipeline for C is very easy, because Codefresh can run any [gcc image](https://hub.docker.com/_/gcc/){:target="\_blank"} that you wish.
 Gcc docker images already contain the `make` utility but not the the `cmake` one.
 Therefore we will first create a Dockerfile that has `g++`, cmake and the boost libraries.
 You can follow the same pattern for other development tools that you use.

 Here is the Dockerfile: